TIBCOSoftware/snappydata/docs/howto/check_status_cluster.md

 <a id="howto-statuscluster"></a>
-# How to Check the Status of the TIBCO ComputeDB™ Cluster
+# How to Check the Status of the TIBCO ComputeDB Cluster
 You can check the status of a running cluster using the following command: